New solution format and ultra-fast compiler

 The following files/folders will be ignored automatically:

-The following folders and menus are not needed any more (they are required only in the workspace only):
+The following folders and menus are not needed any more (they are required only in the workspace):

 • ws_objects folder